English Premier League wasn't always a global beast | WHIZ News

 LONDON (AP) — Somerville, Massachusetts, 26 May, 1989.
 Answerphone message, Beep:

-And that tinny, brief and precious Trans-Atlantic message was how I found out in post-university U.S. exile that was soon to end how my North London team had its greatest moment since 1971, when I began watching them regularly, winning the First Division title at Liverpool’s very own football cathedral, the team that had dominated the English game since the late 1970s.
+And that tinny, brief and precious Trans-Atlantic message was how I found out in post-university U.S. exile how my North London team had its greatest moment since 1971, winning the First Division title at Liverpool, a team that had dominated the English game since the late 1970s.

 It’s now globally known as the English Premier League, a multi-billion-dollar behemoth that is ubiquitous outside the stadiums in which it is played, paying some of the most eye-watering wages to international household names – Manchester United’s World Cup Winner, Paul Pogba, Arsenal’s Mesut Ozil, Chelsea’s Eden Hazard, Liverpool’s Mohammed Salah and Manchester City’s Sergio Aguero to name but a few of its biggest stars.
 The new season begins Friday and the hype is in overdrive.